 The government of New Zealand offers a variety of different tourist visas that travellers can apply for.

 While the NZeTA visa waiver is convenient, it might not suit everyone’s travel needs.
-Therefore, visitors to New Zealand should study the different types of visas to see which suits their needs.
+Therefore, visitors to New Zealand should study the different types of visas to see which is the correct option for them.

 eTA NZ quick facts for South Korean nationals